maciekKuba/soft-hard-ware-consistency-checker/README.md

     	uint16_t GPIO_PinNr;
     } PIN_S;

-You should use such created objects in your code to configure pins.
+Use such created structures in your code to configure pins.

-Commented line means unassigned pin.
+Commented lines are treated as unassigned.
 The macro PIN_INIT() takes following arguments:
-	port, index in the port, function name.
+	port, index in the port, label text.

-In case of keeping the assignment in separate file, ensure you use PIN_EXTERN() macro in files where you use the pin structure object.
+While assignments are stored in separate file, ensure you use PIN_EXTERN() macro in files where you are going to use structures.

 ### Schematic
-In the schematic assign all used pins a label.
+In the schematic assign all wires connected to microcontroller's pins a label.
-The label should match the function name in a C code file.
+Label's text should be the same as in C code.
-Otherwise, the script will catch the mismatch to warn you.
+Otherwise, the script will catch the mismatch and throw it to warn you.

 ## How to use?
 Run xsltproc.exe in KiCad for getting intermediate netlist file in XML format: